-You are not responsible for gas safety checks on gas appliances, flues or chimneys that are fitted by your tenant or to their appliances.
+You are not responsible for performing a gas safety check on gas appliances, flues, or chimneys that your tenant fits.
+The Gas Safe Register is quite clear about this:

-By law, homeowners are NOT required to provide a gas safety certificate to the new owner.
-So as a buyer, you’ll not know whether the property is gas safe, until it’s checked.
+By law, homeowners are DON’T have to provide a gas safety certificate to the new owner.
+So as a buyer, you’ll not know whether the property is gas safe, until an engineer checks it.

-However, most sellers are prepared to organise a Gas Safety certificate, assuming that the buyer foots the bill.
-Given these certificates cost around £60 and could highlight problems with a heating system that could cost £4,000 to replace, it’s worth the money.
+However, most sellers are happy to organise a Gas Safety certificate, assuming that the buyer foots the bill.
+Given that a gas certificate cost is only £60, but the check could highlight problems with a heating system costing up to £4,000 to replace, it’s worth the money.

 Thanks for reading our 5-minute guide to CP12s and landlord gas safety certificates.